 So What Quick Things Can You Do To Help Improve Search Rankings

 If you are new to SEO and want to do a little yourself then the best place to start is ‘on-page’ SEO and improvements to the basic site structure.
 Forget the technical stuff for now because it can get really complex, plus the changing nature of what crawler bots are looking for and algorithm updates can result in knowledge being out-dated very quickly.
-So without being condescending, higher-end technical changes are probably best left in the hands of experienced webmasters.

-One recent change you should know about.
+One recent change you should know about first

 Google’s Mobile-First Indexing for example, is significantly changing the way Google indexes websites.
 Without knowing this, or understanding what it’s about will result in SEO efforts being directed towards the wrong thing.